superlinked/VectorHub/docs/articles/Vector-Indexes.md

 # Vector Indexes

 This article takes you through the basics of implementating vector indexing in Python using LlamaIndex.
 But first, let's briefly introduce vector indexes, why they're so important, different common types, and popular use cases.

 ## Why you need vector indexes

 Running AI applications depends on vectors, often called [embeddings](https://superlinked.com/vectorhub/building-blocks/vector-compute/embedding-models) - dense data representations, generated via complex mathematical operations to capture key attributes of source information.
 When a user submits a query, it's also embedded in the vector database, and vectors that are close to it are deemed relevant (i.e., similar), and returned.
-It's possible to query these vectors *without* a vector index, but that would be a very inefficient, brute-force process, comparing the query vector to every single vector in the database, one by one.
+It's possible to query these vectors *without* a vector index, but that would be a very inefficient, brute-force process, checking every single vector in the database to see if they match the query vector, one by one.
 Which, if the database is large, takes a long time.
 Vector indexing, using specialized algorithms that understand the data and create groups of matching elements, speeds up our similarity searches.

 Similarity searches use algorithms to calculate vector closeness using metrics like Euclidean or Jacobian distance.
 For small datasets, where accuracy is more important than efficiency, you can use K-Nearest Neighbors to pinpoint exactly the closest near neighbors to your query.
 But as datasets become larger, and your AI application requires efficiency, it's better to use [Approximate Nearest Neighbour](https://superlinked.com/vectorhub/building-blocks/vector-search/nearest-neighbor-algorithms) (ANN), which returns results that are accurate enough very quickly.